Reeling from the loss of gas tax revenue during pandemic, states are deferring billions of dollars of transportation projects

 In North Carolina, the transportation department’s cash reserves fell so low in May that it tripped a legal provision barring the department from entering into new contracts.
 The state had already announced that it was delaying more than 100 projects, including a half-billion-dollar plan to widen a section of Interstate 95 to eight lanes.

-Missouri transportation director Patrick McKenna wrote to members of his state’s congressional delegation in mid-April with a dire warning: The state might not be able to scrounge up enough money to match federal funds it was due.
+Patrick McKenna, director of the Missouri department of transportation, wrote to members of his state’s congressional delegation in mid-April with a dire warning: The state might not be able to scrounge up enough money to match federal funds it was due.

 “To put this into perspective, that would equate to approximately 400 bridges and 20,000 lane miles of Missouri roadways NOT being repaired that are in our current plan,” McKenna wrote.